 If I was going to add 3 more to the list, it would be Pinterest, Google+ and Twitter, however, there is some fairly simple automation that can be used to update those pages with content you are already sharing on the other platforms.
 IFTTT (If This Then That) is one of the easier, free automation tools which you can use to create content automations between most social media platforms.
 You can also use it to automate your home lighting, television, sound, thermostat, etc… if you are into that kind of thing.

 Bonus Points: How to Automate Your Social Media Marketing With IFTTT Applets

 Link All of Your Social Media Pages and Directory Listings Back to Your Website

 This may seem elementary of me to mention, but you might be surprised to see how many dispensaries go through the trouble of setting up their social media pages, only to never complete them.

 My advice is to keep a document or spreadsheet somewhere, listing all of your social media profiles and directory listings, and manually ensure that all of these pages are complete with links pointing to your website.

 Plus, if you can’t find the time to do it yourself, you can always hire somebody like us to handle your local SEO and social media management for you.

 Maximize Your Organic SEO Results By Consistently Creating High-Value Multimedia Content

-Step outside of your comfort zone (or hire somebody that will) to create videos, images, blog posts, reviews, silly stuff, crazy stuff, and anything else that might give value to, amuse, impress, or at least distract potential customers from their day to day lives.
+Step outside of your comfort zone (with a proven track record) to create videos, images, blog posts, reviews, silly stuff, crazy stuff, and anything else that might give value to, amuse, impress, or at least distract potential customers from their day to day lives.

 Effective dispensary SEO used to be about knowing the sneaky SEO tricks that would get you ranked just by using the right words and tags throughout your content the right amount of times, then linking back those pages from every SPAM website under the sun.
 Today, many of those same strategies will just get you blacklisted by Google.